Taking medicines to treat tuberculosisTuberculosis - medicines; DOT; Directly observed therapy; TB - medicines

 - Bruising or easy bleeding

-- Tingling or aches in your toes or fingers, or around your mouth
+- Tingling or aches in your toes, fingers, or around your mouth

 - Upset stomach, nausea or vomiting, and stomach cramps or pain